 Employers recruiting seniors for full-time career positions are welcome to interview on campus at any mutually convenient time.
 The registration process requires employers to submit position announcements and company information.

-Interviews may be scheduled through the Office of Career Planning by calling 404-471-6397 or by contacting Irene Foran at email@example.com.
+Interviews may be scheduled through the Office of Internship and Career Development by contacting Irene Foran at 404.471.6264 or email@example.com.

 Hold an Information Session

-The Office of Career Planning welcomes organizations seeking to engage Agnes Scott students.
+The Office of Internship and Career Development welcomes organizations seeking to engage Agnes Scott students.
 Two weeks’ notice is requested to make necessary facilities arrangements and publicize the visit.

-Information Sessions may be scheduled through the Office of Career Planning by calling 404-471-6397 or by contacting Irene Foran at firstname.lastname@example.org.
+Information Sessions may be scheduled through the Office of Internship and Career Development by contacting Irene Foran at 404.471.6264 or firstname.lastname@example.org.

 Recruit an Agnes Scott Student

-The Office of Career Planning welcomes organizations seeking to recruit Agnes Scott students.
+The Office of Internship and Career Development welcomes organizations seeking to recruit Agnes Scott students.
 At least three weeks’ notice to make necessary facilities arrangements and publicize your visit.
 Recruiting tables in high traffic areas are available Wednesdays and Thursdays from 10 a.m.- 2 p.m.

-Recruiting may be scheduled through the Office of Career Planning by calling 404-471-6397 or by contacting Irene Foran at email@example.com.
+Recruiting may be scheduled through the Office of Internship and Career Development by contacting Irene Foran at 404.471.6264 or email@example.com.

-Agnes Scott College co-sponsors two career fairs each year, the Georgia Small College Careers Consortium Fair in the fall and the GACE Statewide College to Career Fair in the spring.
+Agnes Scott College co-sponsors two career fairs each year, the Georgia Career Consortium Fair in the fall and the GACE College to Career Fair in the spring.
 Additionally, Agnes Scott supports the Emory University career fair.